ElizabethPettit5/Clustering-Process-Tracing-and-Computational-Modeling/README.md

     (2) Exploratory: This cluster is almost X-shaped, showing heavy exploration of other decks before the participant decided on the deck of interest.
     (3) Arrowhead: This cluster shows some exploration, especially towards adjacent decks to the deck of interest.
 Eventually, the participant ends up crashing into the bounds of the search space before circling back to the chosen deck.
 This resulted in a total of 12 clusters, 3 for each deck.
 Thus, each instance was assigned to one of the 12 clusters.
 This was recorded in MasterLog_IGT_EVL.xlsx as the variable k(12).
   Clusters were then collapsed into the 3 main trajectory shapes described above.
 For example, clusters 1,4,7 and 10 were all Direct clusters belonging to decks A, B, C and D respectively.
-Therefore, for the k(3) variable within MasterLog_IGT_EVL.xlsx, all 4 clusters were coded as k=1.
+Therefore, for the k(3) variable within MasterLog_IGT_Clusters.xlsx, all 4 clusters were coded as k=1.
 Clusters 2,5,8 and 11 were all Exploratory and coded as k=2.
-Clusters 3,6,9 and 12 were all Crashers and coded as k=3.
+Clusters 3,6,9 and 12 were all Arrowhead and coded as k=3.
   To compare trials that do vs. do not exhibit exploration, the Exploratory and Crasher clusters were collapsed into one cluster.
-Thus, within the k(2) variable in MasterLog_IGT_EVL.xlsx, all Direct clusters remained coded as k=1, but Exploratory and Crasher clusters were both coded as k=2.
+Thus, within the k(2) variable in MasterLog_IGT_Clusters.xlsx in the Supporting Documents branch, all Direct clusters remained coded as k=1, but Exploratory and Arrowhead clusters were both coded as k=2.